usdetour/usdetour.github.io/README.md

 After spending the better part of this decade hacking MEAN and LAMP, it&rsquo;s been thoroughly refreshing to focus exclusively on design and content, suppressing my impulse to abstract and encapsulate and otherwise prematurely automate.

+## About Us

+### Mark & Frances, Parents

+> We grew up on the North Shore of Lake Michigan, met in 1982, and have been married 30 years.
+> From 1985 to 1987, we traveled around the country together testing hearing at factories,
+> giving us the chance to experience the integrity and diversity of American manufacturers.
+> We had Max in 1987 and Maddee in 1992, and moved to Maine in the fall of 1997.
+> Mark has studied film, recorded an album, and carried mail for 24 years.
+> Frances has played and coached volleyball, homeschooled the kids, and managed a parks & rec, athletic department, and healthcare practice.

+### Maxwell & Hilary, Expecting

+> We went to Kennebunk High School, met in 2009, and have been together 5 years.
+> Max has studied software engineering, worked back-of-house at restaurants, and built apps & APIs for the transport industry.
+> Hilary has studied social engineering, worked front-of-house at restaurants, and redesigned & renovated houses.

+### Madalyn, Existing

+> I graduated from Kennebunk High School in 2005 and the University of Southern Maine in 2014.
+> I've studied English, worked at a farm stand for 5 years, and conducted medical correspondence.

 ## License